DemonDaddy22/frontend-expert/README.md

 5. [Rainbow Circles](./src/components/RainbowCircles/README.md): You're given an HTML file with three nested divs, each with a unique ID.
 Using only CSS, style the HTML to have the appearance of six concentric colored circles.
 6. [Navbar](./src/components/Navbar/README.md): You're given an HTML file for the top navigation bar of a website, style the navigation bar as per the given conditions.
 7. [PigEmoji](./src/components/PigEmoji/README.md): You're given an HTML file with the markup for a pig emoji.
 Using only CSS, style the HTML to have the appearance of a pig emoji.
+8. [PurchaseForm](./src/components/PurchaseForm/README.md): You're given an HTML file with the markup for a purchase form, similar to the actual purchase form on AlgoExpert.
+Using only CSS, style the purchase form.

 <br />
 <br />